Fees don’t apply to games played while you’re an ECF member?

 |<===== free grading period 1 =====>||<== ?? grading period 2 ?? …..

-Membership period 1 above covers games played in the free grading period 1 – but does NOT cover ANY graded games played in playing season 2.
+So membership period 1 above covers games played in the free grading period 1 – but does NOT cover ANY graded games played in playing season 2.
 This is where the issue begins!
-LONGER periods of uncertainty now arise with players who join/renew mid-to-late-season.
-It also means more uncertainties and hence more liabilities, likely to arise at certain times during a season.
+LONGER periods of uncertainty now arise, particularly where players join/renew mid-to-late-season.
+It also means more instances of uncertainty, due to more liabilities, are likely to arise during playing season 2.

 Liability for potential game fees starts from the beginning of playing season 2, until the start of membership period 2 (if that takes place).
 Some ‘liable members’ find this hard to accept.
-I use the term ‘liable members’ for players in playing season 2 still in membership period 1.
-Their memberships expire on or before 30th June of season 2.
-For game fee purposes, we have to regard them the same as non-members during playing season 2, so their game counts are also shown on the website to help clubs track this, until they renew.
+I use the term ‘liable members’ for players in period 1 of their membership who are playing graded games in playing season 2.
+Their memberships expire on or before 30th June in playing season 2.
+For game fee purposes, we have to regard them the same as non-members during playing season 2, so we now also show their game counts in player lists on the NECL website to help clubs track this.

 NECL update following LCM 23rd August